InspektaA/OTCv3-js/README.md

-This is a collection of scripts for otcv3
+This is a collection of scripts for onetap crack v3